AlexArutiunian/freelance_practice/1st_pars_schools/README.md

 I automate the collection of TIN(ИНН) and geolocation.

 ## Geolacation
-For parsing of geolacation in google maps I use selenium and web-driver chrome.
+For parsing of geolacation in google maps I used selenium and web-driver chrome.
 The instruction about this is on [the link](https://www.geeksforgeeks.org/how-to-scrape-data-from-google-maps-using-python/)

 ## INN